 M.Sc. in Urbanisme at the UACEG, Sofia.

-Assistant Professor at the Urban Planning Department, UACEG, Sofia from the autumn of 2008.
+Chief Assistant Professor at the Urban Planning Department, UACEG, Sofia from the autumn of 2008.

-Short practical experience in urban planning and design consulting services.
+Practical experience in urban planning and design consulting services.

 Participation in various activities of NGOs and citizen action groups' - mostly in policy formulation and consultation and good practices implementation.